Things You'll Need:

 Step 1

-Before buying a full set of Prismacolor markers, which are expensive ($2 or more per marker), get a set of gray shades.
-This will allow you to create depth in drawings and understand the way Prismacolors work without breaking your budget.
-It is also a good idea to purchase a clear blending marker with your first set of Prismacolors.
+Buy a set of gray shades before buying a full set of Prismacolor markers, which are expensive ($2 or more per marker).
+This allows you to create depth in drawings and understand the way Prismacolors work without breaking your budget.
+Purchase a clear blending marker with your first set of Prismacolors.
 Most paper works with Prismacolor markers, but your best bet is a paper that can handle lots of layers and wetness.
 Watercolor paper and most sketching and art paper work well.

 Step 2

-There are two sides to each Prismacolor marker: a thick and thin side.
+Practice using the thick end for shading and the thin end for small details.
 When first beginning it can be tempting to only use the thin side, but this will cause streaking and uneven shading, not to mention drying out that side too quickly.
 The thick end should be used for all shading; the thin should be used only for small details.

 Step 3